-The map shows some of the most unusual US territorial configurations.
+Scarce 1854 example of Cowperthwait, Desilver & Butler' map of the US, showing some of the most unusual US Territorial configurations.

 Oregon Territory and Washington Territory run from the Pacific Ocean to the Rocky Mountains, immediately after the creation of Washington Territory.
 Large New Mexico and Utah Territories appear for the first time, having just been established as territories in 1850.